What we know about the fire that brought London's Heathrow Airport to a standstill

 “This is an extreme situation where the entire aviation ecosystem is impacted,” Mendiratta said.

-“There will be two things that will be happening as a priority number one shall we say.
+“There will be two things that will be happening as a priority number one.
 First is airport operations and understanding, from an electrical system point of view, what has been impacted, if anything,” she added.
 “Did anything short out, for instance?
 What needs to be reactivated?
 And then how do you literally turn the airport back on again?
-Passenger and cargo.
+Passenger and cargo."

-“On top of that, there’s the issue of actually managing the human component of it.
-You have passengers that are impacted, crew are impacted and operations — so being able to re-mobilize everything.''
+In addition, she noted, “there's the issue of actually managing the human component of it.
+You have passengers that are impacted, crew are impacted and operations, so being able to re-mobilize everything.”

 How big is Heathrow?

-Heathrow was Europe’s busiest airport last year, with 83.6 million passengers traveling through the airport.
+Heathrow was Europe’s busiest airport last year, with 83.6 million passengers traveling through it.
 Its closure will have far-reaching impacts because it is a major hub for connecting flights to cities throughout Britain and around the world, as well as for travel to London.

 Does London have other airports?